Divorce Mediation FAQs

-I hope the following will answer many of your questions about divorce mediation.
-If you have other questions about how mediation would work in your separation, divorce or other family matter, please contact me.
+I hope the following will answer many of your divorce mediation FAQs or questions.
+If you have other questions about how mediation would work in your separation, divorce, or other family matter, please contact me.

 Is mediation legally binding?